 Very near to being finished, the “mini me” you could say, to the beautiful mother design Redouté Roses . . . or perhaps better described as “a daughter” .
 Born out of necessity, or, just because I wanted every mother and daughter duo to be able to wear one together, or, because I really do think the slim-fit version of this big oversized sweater would be amazing too.
 I think I shall hand this one over to Jeff’s grand-daughter who is eleven, but also, I could knit one in an aran weight to fit me, and which I very much plan to do!
 Still on the needles so very puckered and unblocked of course.
 A finish forthcoming . . .

 My beautiful younger niece met me at the castle today.

 It was so spontaneous!

-I am so lucky and grateful, because she is leaving back to university in a few days . . .
+I am so lucky and grateful that she could do it, because she is leaving back to university in a few days . . .

 . . . but even more so because it was such a cool morning

 after an impossible record heat wave we’ve had.

 She is at home in the castle walls,